 Answers for Current Students

-- Students who want to take dance courses for academic credit can do so through regular academic registration procedures.
-Students who want PE credit can register the first week of classes when PE registration opens.
+- Students who want to take dance courses for academic credit can do so through regular academic registration procedures on BIONIC under Dance - Arts.
+Students who want PE credit can register on BIONIC under Physical Education during the first week of classes, when PE registration opens.

 Yes.
 Undergraduates must complete six PE credits including the swim test or a swim course.
 Beyond the swim requirement and the wellness requirement (the THRIVE program), students can fulfill all or any PE credits through Dance.
 Also, students may earn up to two credits for a pre-approved independent study in an accredited studio or with an accredited instructor in the area if a particular field of study is not offered as part of the curriculum or if the student wants more classes at an intermediate or advanced level.